BT has announced the top speed of its entry-level Infinity 1 fibre broadband is moving from 38Mb to 52Mb.

 This makes BT Infinity 1 the fastest entry level fibre product for a national ISP, though it’s a close race and is unlikely to be a record they hold for long.
 Virgin Media’s base package is just a hair under at 50Mb, and as the new BT service is one available to all providers using the Openreach network we can expect similar announcements from rivals very soon.

 Existing BT customers will not receive the speed boost automatically.
 If you’re already subscribed to a BT Infinity 1 service you will need to sign up for a new contract, but will be able to do so at the same price you’re paying now.
-Though it may be worth checking out the new offers as you could save some money, at least for the first year.
+Though it may be worth checking out the new offers as you could get a better deal and save some money, at least for the first year.

 Infinity 1 with pay-as-you-go calling and 25GB monthly usage is available for £10 per month plus line rental for the first 12 months.
 And Unlimited Infinity 1 is on offer at £12.50 per month (down from £20) for the first 12 months, with the added bonus of 100GB free cloud storage.